-Preheat the oven to 300°F. Grease three 9” cake pans and line bottoms with parchment paper.
+- Preheat the oven to 300°F. Grease three 9” cake pans with baking spray and line bottoms with parchment paper.

-Begin by creating the cake batter.
-In a medium size bowl, pour the hot coffee over the chocolate chips.
+- To a medium size bowl, add the chocolate chips, then pour the hot coffee over them.
 Let it stand for a couple of minutes and then stir until the chocolate has melted.

-In another bowl, sift together the sugar, flour, cocoa powder, baking soda, baking powder, and salt.
+- In another bowl, sift together the sugar, flour, unsweetened cocoa, baking soda, baking powder, and salt.
 Set aside.

-In a stand mixer, beat eggs until thickened and a pale yellow color.
+- In a stand mixer or using an electric mixer, beat the eggs until thickened and a pale yellow color.
 Slowly add the oil, buttermilk, vanilla, and melted chocolate mixture to the eggs, beating until combined.
 Add the dry ingredients and beat just until combined.

-Divide the batter between the three cake pans.
-Bake on the middle racks of the oven until a toothpick inserted in the center comes out clean, approx. 1 hour.
+- Divide the batter between the three cake pans.
+Bake on the middle racks of the oven until a toothpick inserted in the center comes out clean, anywhere from 40 minutes to 1 hour.
 Let the cakes rest in their pans until completely cool.
+If you have wire racks, set the pans on wire racks to cooler quicker.
 Then, invert the layers onto individual pieces of plastic wrap so that you can wrap each tightly until ready to use.

-For the raspberry sauce, add the corn starch to a small saucepan and whisk to get rid of any clumps.
-Then add the raspberries and preserves to the pan.
+- Add the raspberries and raspberry preserves to the pan.
 Cook over medium heat until everything is warm and heated through.
-Pour into a bowl and refrigerate.
+Pour into a bowl, cover with plastic wrap, and refrigerate.

-To assemble, place your first cake layer on a cake board or your cake stand.
-Smear (or pipe) a tiny bit of frosting along the rim of the cake layer.
-Then spoon raspberry sauce onto the center of the cake layer, spreading a thin layer with the back of the spoon, just until it reaches the frosting along the rim.
+- Spoon raspberry sauce onto the center of the cake layer, spreading a thin layer with the back of the spoon, just until it reaches the frosting along the rim.
 The frosting acts as a barrier to keep the raspberry sauce from spilling over the edges.
-Repeat this step for the next cake layer.
+Place the second cake layer on top, then add a frosting border along the rim and raspberry sauce to the center like you just did with the first layer.

-Once the top layer has been put in place, use a frosting spatula to generously cover the top of the cake and lightly smear the sides of the cake with your frosting.
-Place your pine sprig onto the center of the cake, along with a couple of cinnamon sticks, fresh raspberries, and a finishing sprinkle of powdered sugar.
+- Place the third cake layer on top, then use a rubber spatula to generously cover the top of the cake with mascarpone frosting and lightly smear the sides of the cake with your frosting too.
+Place your pine sprig onto the center of the cake, along with a couple of cinnamon sticks, and fresh raspberries.
+Refrigerate until ready to serve.